OmarAhmedAbdelfattah/Analyze-A-B-Test-Results/README.md

-# Analyze-A-B-Test-Results
+# Analysis-of-AB-Test-Results
-# Analyze-AB-test-Results  ## Summary This is an Udacity Project to understand the results of an A/B test run by an e-commerce website.
-The goal of the project is to work through the notebook to help the company understand if they should implement the new page, keep the old page, or perhaps run the experiment longer to make their decision.  ## Objectives - working to understand the results of an A/B test run by an e-commerce website. - practice working on A/B testing projects and their practical difficulties - perform A/B tests and make recommendations backed by computed inferences   ## Table of Contents - Introduction - Part I - Probability - Part II - A/B Test - Part III - Regression  ## Project Steps &amp; Research Questions: ### Data Wrangling: - remove duplicates or records with missing or mismatched values - handle the rows where the landing_page and group columns don't align  ### Data Analytics: - Compute probabilities of converting:   - regardless of page.   - Given that an individual received the treatment   - Given that an individual received the control page - Perform Hypothesis Testing and calculate p-values - Conduct Logistic Regression
+Exploring and analyzing the AB testing results of an e-commerce website
+Description: Exploring and analyzing the AB testing results of an e-commerce website

+## Table of Contents:
+- Introduction
+- Part I - Probability
+- Part II - A/B Test
+- Part III - Regression

+### Introduction:
+A/B tests are very commonly performed by websites, our goal is to work through some questions and help the e-commerce company understand if they should implement the new page, keep their old page, or perhaps run the experiment longer to make their decision

+### Part I - Probability:
+Read in all libraries as well as our dataset.
+Assess our dataset using descriptive pandas tools to see what we're working with!
+Probability analysis of the users "converting" to the new page, answering "does the new page result to more converted users, and if so, by how much?

+### Part II - A/B Test:
+Stating our null and alternative hypothesis based on assuming the old page is better unless proven that the new page is.
+Calculating p-values, comparing to a 0.05 Type I error rate, z-values etc. to help make our conclusion.

+### Part III - Regression:
+As our case only has 2 predicting outcomes, we use logistic regression to perform our analysis.

+Finishing with our conclusion and limitations.